se-passau/VariabilityExtraction-SupplementaryWebsite/README.md

 Journal: Empirical Software Engineering

-Corresponding Author: Christian Kaltenecker (Saarland University, kaltenec@cs.uni-saarland.de)
+Corresponding Author: Alexander Grebhahn (adesso SE, Alexander.Grebhahn@adesso.de)

 This repository contains the supplemental material for the paper 'Lightweight, Semi-Automatic Variability Extraction: A Case Study on Scientific Computing'.
 In particular, the supplemental material consists of the following: